 With this group of students it often is not necessary nor even desirable to work through every lesson in the program.
 And even within a lesson, it is often not necessary to review all of the words found within that lesson.
-If a student already knows the skill that is being presented in a particular lesson, then no instructional purpose is served by having him continue to work in that lesson once he has demonstrated mastery.
-Once the teacher or student has determined that he knows the material in a particular lesson to a point of automatic response or mastery, discontinue work in that lesson and proceed to the next lesson.
-203 quizzes are embedded in this program; so long as the student is able to score 80% or higher on the quizzes, then he should continue through the suggested sequence of lessons in as expedited a fashion as is possible.
+If a student already knows the skill that is being presented in a particular lesson, then no instructional purpose is served by having that student continue to work in that lesson once he has demonstrated his mastery.
+Once you as the teacher observe that the student knows the material in a particular lesson to a point of automatic response or mastery, discontinue work in that lesson and proceed to the next lesson.
+203 quizzes are embedded in this program; so long as your student is able to score 80% or higher on the quizzes, then he should be permitted to continue through the suggested sequence of lessons in as expedited a fashion as is possible.

-As an example, if a student is working in an oral reading exercise containing eight rows of words, and it becomes obvious to either the teacher or student after the student has read four of those rows of words that he is able to read the words both accurately and fluently, then discontinue the lesson at that point and proceed to the next lesson.
-If a student is working in a spelling lesson, and he is able to spell the words in that lesson with a high degree of accuracy, then after taking dictation in several rows of words successfully, discontinue the dictation and take the quiz at the end of the lesson.
-So long as a student scores 80% or above on the quiz associated with that spelling lesson, he should proceed to the next lesson.
+As an example, if you are working in an oral reading exercise containing eight rows of words, and it becomes obvious to you after the student has read four of those rows of words that the student is able to read the words both accurately and fluently, then discontinue the lesson at that point and proceed to the next lesson.
+If you are working in a spelling lesson, and your student demonstrates an ability to spell the words in that lesson with a high degree of accuracy, then after dictating several rows of words successfully, discontinue the dictation and have the student take the quiz at the end of the lesson.
+So long as he scores 80% or above on the quiz associated with that spelling lesson, he should be permitted to proceed to the next lesson.